a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/on-a-new-list.md

 ---
 layout: page
-title: "New List"
-published: false
+title: "On A New List Of Categories"
 ---

-## On A New List of Categories

 ### by Charles Sanders Peirce